darkedges/cordova-plugin-voiceit/README.md

 To authenticate the user profile use the authentication method like this with the following parameters: email, password, accuracy of authentication (between 0-5, 0 being the most strict and 5 the most lax), number of accuracy passes (between 1-10), accuracy pass increment (between 1-5) and confidence level (between 85-100).

 Please Note: Unlike other wrappers, this authentication function actually has recording inbuilt(supporting both Android and iOS platforms), it records the user saying their VoicePrint phrase for 5 seconds and then makes the Authentication API call to send that audio file in for authentication.

+The recorder starts recording as soon as the authentication function is called, it is also recommended that you either provide a visual or auditory indication to the user before the recording is about to start for example "playing a beep".

 ```javascript
 VoiceIt.authentication({